Where was Deadwater Fell filmed?

 Channel four’s darkish new drama Deadwater Fell is a gripping thriller that tells the story of a person accused of murdering his household.

-The sleepy little village wherein the tragic occasions unfold is a creation of the present, however the sequence was filmed in actual places round west Scotland.
+The sleepy little village by which the tragic occasions unfold is a creation of the present, however the sequence was filmed in actual areas round west Scotland.

 Right here’s our information to the locations that introduced Deadwater Fell to life…